BrandyLibrando/monomaker/README.md

 An image to byte array converter script using Python, mainly to be used for displaying images in monochrome displays such as the SSD1306.

+## Dependencies
+This script uses Pillow and Numpy.
+Kindly install them if you do not already have them using `pip install`.
+Windows users may do so by entering the following in their terminal/command prompt:
+- `py -m pip install Pillow`
+- `py -m pip install numpy`

 ## Description and Use
 This script allows converting images -- monochromatic or not -- into monochrome images represented as a byte array (in hex).
 It computes the luminance manually, while allowing transparency values to be included in the computation, if there exists an alpha channel.
 Additionally, the threshold for luminance can be specified by the user, which can be helpful for converting colored images (with enough contrast between the colors).
 However, the features are quite limited; *please refer to the "Caveats/Notes" and "Configurations" to see if the script can be used to your needs.*